containrrr/watchtower/docs/arguments.md

 > **⚠️ Please note**
 >
 > Due to Docker API limitations the latest image will still be pulled from the registry.
+> The HEAD digest checks allows watchtower to skip pulling when there are no changes, but to know *what* has changed
+> it will still do a pull whenever the repository digest doesn't match the local image digest.

 ```
             Argument: --monitor-only